 - Sensory deficits like blindness or deafness resulting from nerve trauma

-Comprehensive rehabilitation via physical, occupational, and speech therapies combine to help children reestablish function following injury to the brain or body.
+Comprehensive rehabilitation through physical, occupational, and speech therapies helps children reestablish function after brain or body injuries.

 Rebuilding Pathways to Independence

-With the right rehabilitation support, children build life skills and mobility to enhance autonomy.
-Physical therapists use stretching, muscle stimulation, and assisting devices to restore movement impacted by injuries like brain bleeding or broken bones.
+With the right rehabilitation support, children develop life skills and mobility, enhancing their autonomy.
+Physical therapists use stretching, muscle stimulation, and assistive devices to restore movement impacted by injuries like brain bleeding or broken bones.
 Occupational therapists develop adaptations that allow children to feed, bathe, and play more independently.
 Communication therapies empower those with speech and hearing disabilities.

 Evolving with Emerging Abilities